 Other Types of Oppositions

-Any party can lodge an opposition, which is a formal complaint submitted to IP Australia to counter the registration of a trade mark.
-However, other types of oppositions can be filed to stop other requests made to IP Australia.
+Any party can lodge an via opposition, IP Australia to objectIP Australia to counter the registration of a trade mark.
+However, other types of opposition can be filed to stop other requests made to IP Australia.

 Opposing an extension of time of more than three months

-Owing to commercial or strategic reasons, a party may oppose an extension of time of more than 3 months requested by another party.
+Owing to commercial or strategic reasons, a party may oppose an extension of time of more than three months requested by another party.
 There are provisions for this under section 224 of the Trade Marks Act 1995.

 Common reasons for opposing an extension include: